birjj/r-EU4-styles/README.md

 Clone the repo, make sure you have Node installed, run `npm start`, edit `secrets.json`, run `npm start` again.
 Any time you change any CSS it will now be uploaded to your subreddit of choice automatically.

-In order for images to work you must manually upload the images in `resources` to the subreddit (under Moderator tools > Edit subreddit style) - the images in `resources/unused` can be ignored.
+In order for images to work you must manually upload the images in `resources` to the subreddit (under `Moderator tools > Edit subreddit style`) - the images in `resources/dev` can be ignored.
+Note that `resources/shield_logo.png` should be uploaded in `Moderator tools > subreddit settings` instead.

-### TODO:

-- Join all images that are used as background images into a spritesheet

 ## Preview